Mukesh2103/Car-Rental/README.md

 •	This project is basically developed to hire a car for tourism purposes or for any other cause as required by the User.
 •	A User can choose any car which fits in his budget and requirements.
 •	The data of the User once he logs in will get stored into the Database learning from the database the Admin will approve or deny his/her request.
+Made by Mukesh Dewangan and Ashutosh Mishra (2016).